acumos/security-verification/security-verification-service/docs/design.rst

 concepts and controls as provided by the Acumos platform, but this design only addresses the former concern.

-The S-V service will be scoped to address the essential concerns that we have the resources and technology to address in an open source context.
+The SV service will be scoped to address the essential concerns that we have the resources and technology to address in an open source context.
 Beyond that, Acumos community policies and offline practices will need to address the rest.
 Following is a short list of some potential concerns, not all of which may be